-Current status: HB 1405 did not make it out of the executive committee.
+Current status: HB 1405 did not make it out of the Senate Human Services executive committee.
 We will probably see it next year.
-SB 5397 is dead.

-SB 5230 Concerning Extended Foster Care: Increases scope of present program.
+SB 5230 Concerning extended foster care services: Increases scope of present program.
 Creates a Post extended Foster Care Program in the Department of Children, Youth and Families (DCYF) to support youth and young adults ages 21 through 25 who were in out-of-home care on their 18th birthday.
 Directs DCYF to make a number of changes to the Extended Foster Care Program, including changing the eligibility requirements so that a youth no longer has to meet federal eligibility requirements to be eligible for extended foster care.